 The Naval Reserve Officers Training Corps (NROTC) is a scholarship based commissioning program.
 Individuals in the program (midshipman) receive full tuition scholarships and are commissioned as officers in either the United States Navy or United States Marine Corps.

-The usual service commitment for NROTC graduates is at least five years on active duty after commissioning.
+The usual service commitment for NROTC graduates is at least five years on active duty after commissioning depending on warfare community joined.

 While both are means of being commissioned as an officer in the United States Navy, NROTC gives individuals a traditional college experience unlike the more regimented lifestyle of the Naval Academy.